vikram-12/vikram-12/README.md

   ### Brainstroam with the codes
   ### And finally develop it into an application.

-- 🌱 I’m currently persuing Computer Science and Communication engineering at KIIT University
 - 💞️ I’m looking for projects and even jobs for development roles.
-- 📫 You can contact me through mail : vikrammohanty1221@gmail.com
+- 📫 You can contact me through mail : 1829208@kiit.ac.in
 - Follow me on LinkedIn :
     [LinkedIn](https://www.linkedin.com/in/vikrammohanty12/)